Schedule

 Our Curriculum in Action

-1. Provide Open-Ended Materials: We offer a variety of open-ended materials, such as blocks, art supplies, and sensory materials.
-These materials encourage exploration, creativity, problem-solving, and critical thinking.
+We provide a variety of open-ended materials such as blocks, art supplies, and sensory tools.
+These materials encourage creativity, exploration, problem-solving, and critical thinking.

-6. Foster Reflection and Discussion: We engage children in conversations about their play experiences.
-We encourage children to reflect on what they've learned, ask questions, and share their ideas and discoveries with others.
+We engage children in conversations about their play, encouraging them to talk about what they’ve learned, ask questions, and share ideas.
+This supports language development and deeper understanding.

 Our Philosophy in Action